Roestlab/OpenSWATHIDPIcker/README.md

 run_id is either the id of the run that user want to use, or if the context is global, it can be anything, it will not be used.

+We strongly advice to install PyProphet in a Python virtualenv.

 citations

 1. Zhang, B., Chambers, M. C., & Tabb, D. L. (2007).
 Proteomic parsimony through bipartite graph analysis improves accuracy and transparency.
 Journal of proteome research, 6(9), 3549–3557. https://doi.org/10.1021/pr070230d